 Building on the inventory above, trails were then measured and categorized as being less than 30 feet wide, 30 to 120 feet wide and 120 to 200 feet wide.
-The seven (7) rules noted in Section 2.0 above were used as the guiding principles for this effort.
-While applying these rules, the following assumptions and/or determinations were made in regard to the measurement and categorization of each trail.
+The guidance noted in Section 2.0 above was used as the baseline criteria for this effort.
+While applying this guidance, the following assumptions and/or determinations were made in regard to the measurement and categorization of each trail.

-- While the presence of a ski lift and/or snowmaking apparatus on a trail would allow clearing widths in excess of the 120' and 200' limit, (a width allowance) to accommodate a "safety and maintenance zone", analysis indicated that applying a width allowance did not affect or change the width categorization of a trail. - 2.
-In accordance with Rule 7 in Section 2.0 above, only trails on Forest Preserve lands classified as Intensive Use were included in the final mileage calculation.
+- 1. While the presence of a ski lift and/or snowmaking apparatus on a trail would allow clearing widths in excess of the 120' and 200' limit, (a width allowance) to accommodate a "safety and maintenance zone", analysis indicated that applying a width allowance did not affect or change the width categorization of a trail. - 2.
+In accordance with Guidance 7 in Section 2.0 above, only trails on Forest Preserve lands classified as Intensive Use were included in the final mileage calculation.
 Trails in the historic North Creek Ski Bowl on Town Park lands are excluded from the mileage total. - 3.
-In accordance with Rule 6 in Section 2.0 above, skier queuing areas were identified, mapped and excluded from the mileage calculation. - 4.
-In accordance with Rule 4 in Section 2.0 above, glades were excluded from the total mileage calculation. - 5.
-In accordance with Rule 5 in Section 2.0 above, work roads and/or areas that remain open for grooming access, work or emergency access and not offered for skiing by the public were excluded from the mileage calculation.
-A good example of this is the abandoned ski trail Lower Tannery, which remains in use as a work road and emergency egress route for the ski patrol but is not available for the public to ski.
+In accordance with Guidance 6 in Section 2.0 above, skier queuing areas were identified, mapped and excluded from the mileage calculation. - 4.
+In accordance with Guidance 5 in Section 2.0 above, work roads and/or areas that remain open for grooming access, work or emergency access and not offered for skiing by the public were excluded from the mileage calculation.
+A good example of this is the abandoned ski trail Lower

+Tannery, which remains in use as a work road and emergency egress route for the ski patrol but is not available for the public to ski.

-6. Appurtenant cleared areas that are independent of ski trails such as electric line routes, other utility line routes and the abandoned gondola route were excluded from the mileage calculation since they are not maintained and offered for skiing.
+5. Appurtenant cleared areas that are independent of ski trails such as electric line routes, other utility line routes and the abandoned gondola route were excluded from the mileage calculation since they are not maintained and offered for skiing.
 Appurtenant cleared areas that include the infrastructure above and are offered for skiing are included in the calculations.